RuiVarela/pacman/README.md

 # Pacman
 An relaxed implementation of pacman.
-This is a good exercise to lear phaser.
+This is a good exercise to learn phaser.
 Remender pacman never dies. at least until someone implements it.